ruyrybeyro/QtSpecem/README.md

 For compiling:

-You need to install Qt5 development framework.
+You need to install the Qt5 development framework.

 qmake